 - Shelters and gazebos available for reservation

 Alamance County is committed to providing sustainable trails for a wide variety of trail uses and skill levels.
 In 2015, Alamance County adopted the new Alamance County Trails Plan providing a guideline for future trails and greenways in our community.
 Currently, Alamance Parks offers trails at Cedarock Park, Cane Creek Mountains Natural Area, the Haw River Land Trail (including Shallow Ford Natural Area and Great Bend Park, Saxapahaw Island Park, and Sweponsville River Park), and the Haw River Paddle Trail.
-Plans are in progress for development of an Equestrian Center at Cedarock Park; Cane Mountains Natural Area, a new passive use park that will feature hiking trails; and a dog park at Eli Whitney Community Center.
+Plans are in progress for the development of an Equestrian Center at Cedarock Park; Cane Mountains Natural Area, a new passive use park that will feature hiking trails; and a dog park at Eli Whitney Community Center.
 Explore the park pages in the dropdown menu to learn more about what each park has to offer.
 You can also visit the Haw River Trail website at www.thehaw.org for additional information (link will open a new window).